 People often ask us about keeping pets in retirement homes and whether it is a good idea or not.
 Keeping a pet is extremely rewarding but the unseen benefits can be far greater, especially in later life.
-Churchill Retirement Living regularly sees the positive impact pet ownership has on the health and wellbeing of its Owners, which is why, unlike some other retirement developments, our Owners are welcome to bring well-behaved cats, dogs and caged birds when they move.
+Churchill Retirement Living regularly sees the positive impact pet ownership has on the health and well-being of its Owners, which is why, unlike some other retirement developments, our Owners are welcome to bring well-behaved cats, dogs and caged birds with them when they move.

-When Valerie Down recently moved to our Beecham Lodge development in Cirencester, she was delighted to be able to bring her dog Georgie with her.
+When Valerie Down recently moved to our Beecham Lodge retirement development in Cirencester, she was delighted to be able to bring her dog Georgie with her.
 She says:

 "Deciding to buy a retirement apartment at Beecham Lodge was, initially, a psychological wrench – the future was unknown, and I was giving up a home that held many happy memories.
 Yet I knew the upkeep of a large house was becoming more and more of a burden, and rattling around in such a space was not only silly, but was becoming lonely.
 I knew it would only continue to be an uphill battle.

 Bringing my little dog Georgie has been no problem; she has adapted wonderfully to apartment life, and loves looking at passers by from the balcony window.
 Most importantly, the owners love seeing her.
 The animal contact is so important to many, and Georgie laps up the attention.

 There is never a dull moment at Beecham Lodge, and a wonderful enthusiastic and caring lodge manager, Trudi Pannell, is always at hand should we have queries, or need advice.
 She is not only a friend, who manages to maintain a secure environment, but is a mine of information – all done with a cheerful smile.